amitesh786/CSSMinifier/README.md

 - │── README.md            # Project documentation

 ## Technologies Used
-- HTML5, CSS3, Bootstrap – For responsive UI
+- **HTML5, CSS3, Bootstrap** – For building a responsive user interface
-- JavaScript (CSSTree / CSSO) – For minifying CSS
+- **JavaScript** – With CSSTree/CSSO for CSS parsing and compression

 ## How to Use
 - Open `index.html` in your browser